 Any applicant who has ever been accepted and attended a Health Science program at another institution of higher learning and has been unsuccessful more than once will be eligible for one additional consideration of readmission after a waiting period of up-to five (5) years from last date of attendance.
 This shall not bar those applicants who wish to reapply beyond the aforementioned time-period so long as it is their first readmission application.
-The applicant must obtain a letter of good standing form their former college and/or university program of study's director/dean following the MDCC's program application instructions.
 The student will be held to the program's readmission polices as outlined in the program's handbook.